TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 22/Acts 22.11.md

 ---

-And when I could not see for the glory of that light, being led by the hand of them that were with me I came into Damascus.
+When I couldn't see for the glory of that light, being led by the hand of those who were with me, I came into Damascus.